PyromancerBoom/Orbital23/README.md

 - _POST /health_
   This endpoint handles health checks for a service.
 Services ping to /health to update their healthchecks.

+_Please note that certain details in this project have been "mocked" during development to simplify testing and expedite the process.
+However, the API Gateway is designed to be fully functional, scalable, and modular, ensuring it can accommodate future updates and enhancements seamlessly.
+Despite the mocked data, the implementation follows best practices and adheres to the intended functionality, allowing for efficient communication between services and robust handling of incoming requests._

 <a href="#top">Back to top</a>

 ## Features and Design <a name="features"></a>